misterpeddy/hands-down/README.md

 - ...

 **Best Practices**
-- Uses HTTPS and HTTP/2
+- Use of HTTPS and HTTP/2
 - No errors logged
 - Safe CORS links
 - HTML doctype